Viiirraaj/REMS_2/README.md

 ## 📄 Overview
 The **Real Estate Management System (REMS)** is a web-based application designed to simplify property management operations such as property listing, searching, and transaction handling.
 Built using **.NET Framework** and **SQL Server**, REMS provides an efficient and secure platform for users to manage, update, and view real estate data with ease.
+This project focuses on creating a centralized digital platform for property agents, clients, and administrators to streamline real estate workflows.

 ---